fazlurr/oo-status/content/issues/2018-05-25-us-east-conn-issues.md

 ---
+section: issue
-title: US East Connection Issues
+title: Internet Provider Connection Issues
-date: 2018-05-25 04:13:00
+date: 2019-08-14T16:53:00.000Z
 resolved: true
-resolvedWhen: 2018-05-25 04:13:59
+resolvedWhen: 2019-08-14T21:56:00.000Z
-# Possible severity levels: down, disrupted, notice
-severity: down
 affected:
   - API
   - Media Proxy
-section: issue
+severity: down
 ---

-*Resolved* -
+_Resolved_ -
-We believe all users experiencing issues have been able to connect at this time. {{< track "2018-05-25 05:54:00" >}}
+We believe all users experiencing issues have been able to connect at this time. {{< track "2019-08-15 04:56:00" >}}

-*Monitoring* - We believe the connectivity issues are being caused by an isolated ISP issue.
-We've had reports that swapping to Google DNS servers (see here; https://developers.google.com/speed/public-dns/docs/using) resolves the problem for users. {{< track "2018-05-25 04:40:00" >}}
+_Monitoring_ - We believe the connectivity issues are being caused by DigitalOcean DNS Resolution Issues {{< track "2019-08-14 23:58:00" >}}

-*Investigating* - We're aware of reports that users are experiencing connection issues on the East coast of the United States.
-We're currently investigating these issues, and apologize for any inconvenience it may be causing you. {{< track "2018-05-25 04:13:00" >}}
+_Investigating_ - We're aware of reports that users are experiencing connection issues when using some internet service providers (ISP).
+We're currently investigating these issues, and apologize for any inconvenience it may be causing you. {{< track "2019-08-14 23:54:00" >}}